U.S. House Democrats to get more Mueller evidence, Trump calls witness 'sleazebag'

 “Democrats are abandoning their duty to confront foreign interference in our elections in favour of drawing out their slanderous campaign against the president,” he said.

+In related news, the House Oversight Committee said on Monday it plans to vote on Wednesday on whether to hold Barr and Commerce Secretary Wilbur Ross in contempt of Congress for stonewalling a probe into an alleged scheme to politicize the 2020 U.S. Census.

-Additional reporting by Makini Brice; Editing by Kevin Drawbaugh, Bill Trott and Tom Brown
+Additional reporting by Makini Brice; editing by Kevin Drawbaugh, Tom Brown and James Dalgleish